flaviogoncalves/teams_to_chime_gateway/README.md

 4 - Amazon AWS Account\
 5 - A Tecnhnician with basic knowledge on TCP/IP, Domain Name System, MS Teams, Office 365, MS PowerShell and AWS Console

+You definitelty will require a lot of patience to wait for the MS Teanms tenant to sinchronize, sometimes up to 4 hours for some steps.

 ## AMI

 The teams to chime gateway is an AMI available in the AWS marketplace.
 Search for the AMI number # (Waiting for AWS to publish the server)

 ## Instructions

-### Part 1 - AWS Chime and Session Border Controller
+### Part 1 - AWS Chime Voice Connector and the Session Border Controller

 These tasks are made in the AWS Console, you will need to have appropriate rights to administer your AWS account

 Step #1 - In the AWS Chime service create a voice connector and authorize outbound calls from the address of the teams to chime gateway.
 Use UDP and a name and password